dra2020/rdapy/docs/_pages/scoring.md

 ### SCORE.sh

-This example bash script takes an ensemble of plans, a DRA geojson file, and an adjacency graph, and generates a CSV file of scores and a JSONL file of by-district measures.
+This example bash script shows how to take an ensemble of plans, a DRA geojson file, and an adjacency graph, and generate a CSV file of scores and a JSONL file of by-district measures.
-By default, it uses 2020 census, VAP, and CVAP data from geojson, as well as the 2016-2020 election composite.
+It uses 2020 census, VAP, and CVAP data from geojson, as well as the 2016-2020 election composite.
 Only one election is scored at this time.

 ```bash